March 20, 2017

 Indian Pueblo Cultural Center!
 Through this brand-new program, anyone and everyone can come experience Pueblo agricultural practices firsthand on the third Sunday of each month by digging into our Resilience Garden, working the soil, planting seeds, and cultivating crops.

 For years the garden just north of the museum has allowed visitors to take a self-guided tour, immersing themselves in the sights, smells, and textures of traditional farming in person.
 Now, for the first time, these classes will offer visitors the chance to actually get their hands dirty and learn through their own experiences.

-Seasons of Growth officially kicked off on March 12, when some twenty-five participants from infants to retirees came together to get to know each other and the land.
+Seasons of Growth will officially kick off on Sunday, March 18, when some twenty-five participants from infants to retirees came together to get to know each other and the land.
 The discussion was led by our Cultural Education Specialist, Bettina Sandoval of Taos Pueblo, but everyone was welcome to jump in, asking and answering each other’s questions on subjects ranging from ancient techniques to the details of ongoing seed swaps.